-Conversion of redundant agricultural and other rural buildings outside the built up area boundary will be supported where a business or enterprise use is proposed.
-Buildings must be structurally sound, where no major alterations to the external fabric and no significant additions are required, where features or fabric of architectural or historic interest are retained and where the proposals comply with other policies in the Neighbourhood Plan and the emerging SDNPA Local Plan.
+Conversion of redundant agricultural and other rural buildings outside the built up area boundary will be supported.
+Buildings must be structurally sound, where no major alterations to the external fabric and no significant additions are required, where features or fabric of architectural or historic interest are retained and where the proposals comply with other development plan policies.
 Conversion to live/work units will also be supported.